RobertBurrellDonkin/library-management-system/README.md

 ## Simple JWT Authentication

 * Good security design requires knowledge, both of the technologies and the context.
-A production standard JWT implementation would rest on a lot of assumptions.
+A production quality JWT implementation rests on many assumptions.
+* Let's assume that this API will be accessed by other microservices, and that these microservices will be able to acquire JWT tokens independently.
+    * Perhaps from a third party service like Amazon Cognito, or
+    * by generating them.
+* Spring Boot 3 recommends Spring Security.
+Spring Security is complex and sophisticated.
+  * The spec does not explicitly include authorization.
+An approach based on using a simple HTTP filter without integration with Spring Security would satisfy the base requirements.
+  * Let's assume that authorization based on the subject of the token will be needed at some later stage and go with a Spring Security based approach, accepting that it will be complex.
+  * Given the assumption that tokens will be minted by some third party - rather than by this microservice - in Spring Security terms we will be going down the PreAuthentication route and should adopt the PreAuthentication framework, even though it might appear a little unintuitive.
+* There are numerous ways that caller could supply JWT tokens.
+The conventional approach for RESTful APIs is to pass the JWT token as a Bearer token in an HTTP AUTHORIZATION header.
+  * Let's assume that this approach is appropriate.
+* A JWT token consist of a payload and meta-data.
+The conventional design when JWT is used for authentication is to use the payload to pass claims with a signature in the meta-data.
+  * Let's assume that this approach is appropriate.
+* JWT supports encryption to protect sensitive payloads.
+HTTPS would encrypt bearer tokens together with the rest of the headers.
+  * Let's assume that the tokens will not be encrypted.
+* It is natural to map the Subject claimed by the token to the Spring Security Principal, though not always correct.
+    * Let's assume that this is correct in this case.
+* JWT supports a wide range of signature algorithms, both symmetric (shared secret) and asymmetric (public-private key).
+*
-    * Let's assume that this API will be accessed by other microservices who will bwe able to mint tokens either directly for example by a service like Amazon Cognito or by passing through.
+  * who will bwe able to mint tokens either directly for example by a service like Amazon Cognito or by passing through.
     * JWT could be passed via a cookie, but we'll opt for a header since this is usually more natural for microservice to microservice calls.
     * We'll parse the token and check for a claim about the subject (sub).
 If this is present, we'll check using a simple interface whether this subject is allowed access.
     * Let's assume that only a handful of microservices are authorised.
 So we'll externalise the configuration.
 For larger numbers of subjects, we'd probably opt for a data store or a dedicated identity federator.
     * There's also the expiry, which we should really check.
 Typically a production token issued by a system such Amazon Cognito would have a limited time before expiry.
     * There is also the question of algorithm and key.
 Public/private key cryptography is the more robust solution.
 The public key is not confidential and could be safely externalised as part of the configuration.
   * There is also the question of testing, both manual and automated.
       * Profiles are likely to be an attractive option.
       * "jwt" and "unrestricted" profiles
 * Some interesting design decisions around Jwt authenticator.
 Library now parser and validates in a single operation.
   So makes sense to inject the validation key.
     * I opted to use a domain object for readability.